 48. What if the relevant counterparty does not provide the itemised costs per request?
-Last update: 26 January 2024

 In case the actor holding the price information refuses to provide information when requested, it should be regarded as a red flag for sanctions evasion and the service operator down the supply chain must no longer engage in business with this actor.